cdsap/Bagan/README.md

 ```

-## Experiments
+## Experiments  <a name="experiments"></a>

-Experiments are the type of different entites will be applied on each experrimen.
+Experiments are the type of different entities will be applied on each experiment.
 You need to
 use at least one the experiments to execute Bagan.
-Currently thetypes of experiments supported are:
+Currently the types of experiments supported are:

 | Experiment             |      Description                                                          |
 |------------------------|---------------------------------------------------------------------------|